git-town/git-town/documentation/commands/git-ship.md

     If not provided, uses the current branch.

 <commit-options>
-    Options to pass to 'git commit' when commiting the squash merge.
+    Options to pass to 'git commit' when commiting the squash-merge.

 --abort
     Cancel the operation and reset the workspace to a consistent state.